NomicFoundation/hardhat/README.md

 ### Networks settings

-Networks configuration is fully compatible with Truffle's.
+Networks configuration is fully compatible with Truffle's, with one small but useful difference: buidler will estimate deployment gas cost for you.
+There's no need for you to specify it.
 Take a look [here](http://truffleframework.com/docs/advanced/configuration#networks) to learn how to configure it, or just copy over your existing config.

 ### Solc version